 AN ORDINANCE ABOLISHING SLAVERY IN MISSOURI Be it ordained by People of the State of Missouri, in Convention assembled That hereafter, in this State, there shall be neither slavery nor involuntary servitude, except in punishment of crime, whereof the party shall have been duly convicted; and all persons held to service or labor as slaves are hereby declared free.

-One hundred and fifty four years ago today, Missouri freed their enslaved.
+Over 150 years ago, Missouri freed their enslaved.
 The State’s constitution allowed slavery with the Missouri Compromise, as it gained statehood on August 10, 1821.
 Many would later reflect as this was the beginning of the “War between the States” otherwise known today as the Civil War.

 On January 1, 1863, President Lincoln would issue his famous Emancipation Proclamation, and the former enslaved would literally dance in the street.
 However, Lincoln’s Proclamation did not free those within the State of Missouri.
 And that would take a Constitutional Convention, of the elected officials of the State of Missouri, with a Representative from each county.
 That Convention convened on January 6, 1865 in St. Louis.
 On the opening day, the first order of business would be to elect a President to preside over this history making event, as the Convention had been called in order to deal with the issue of “Emancipation” for those enslaved.